danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/09 Setup alerts on metrics for Azure Database for MySQL server Single Server/readme.md

    Click **OK**.

-   Click on the server you just registrered and enter a worng password
+   Click on the server you just registrered and enter a worng password. this will cause a failed connection to the server that will help to validate the alert.

    ![Image0148](Media/image0148.png)